aimms/how-to/Articles/108/108-kb09-improve-efficiency-and-performance.rst

 Change/Upgrade solver
 ---------------------

 Another way that can decrease the computational time is to use a better solver or to use a newer version of the current used solver.
-For example when you use CBC or XA, you might get better and faster results when using CPLEX.
-Or when you use CPLEX 10.1 you could upgrade to CPLEX 12.6.3.